omnivery/mautic-omnivery-plugin/README.md

 ### Prerequisites

-- Project was tested on Mautic 4.3.1
+- Project was tested on Mautic 4.3.1 but it should work fine with Mautic 3 as well.
 - During development having composer setup can be handy to run scripts in `composer.json`.

 ### Installing